top of page

 A Brief History of the Choko (White & Green)

-The choko, also known as chayote, is a member of the gourd family (Cucurbitaceae), and it originated in Mesoamerica, likely in southern Mexico or Guatemala, where it was cultivated by the Aztecs and Mayans.
-The plant has been grown for centuries for its edible fruit, leaves, shoots, and roots.
+The choko is a member of the gourd family (Cucurbitaceae).
+It originated in Mesoamerica, likely in southern Mexico or Guatemala, where it was cultivated by the Aztecs and Mayans.
+This plant has been grown for centuries for its edible fruit, leaves, shoots, and roots.

-Chokos made their way around the world through trade routes and colonial expansion, eventually landing in Australia where they thrived thanks to the warm climate and vigorous vines.
+Chokos traveled the world through trade routes and colonial expansion.
+They eventually made their way to Australia, where they thrived due to the warm climate and vigorous vines.

 What Makes the White Choko So Special?